PrestaShop/docs/basics/installation/advanced/prestashop-flashlight.md

 </div>

 {{% notice warning %}}
-This installation method is not for production and should not be exposed to public traffic over internet, please use it locally only, or at your own risks.
+This installation method is not for production and should not be exposed to public traffic over the internet, please use it locally only, or at your own risks.

-Looking for production grade images ?
+Are you looking for production-grade images?
 {{<cta relref="/8/basics/installation/environments/docker" type="primary">}}
   Install PrestaShop with Docker
 {{</cta>}}